abhinav-aa/resume/README.md

 - --

 ## About
 I am a second year student at Farmingdale State College, studying Information Systems.

 I have always enjoyed working with computers, and applying them to solve problems.
-My first professional experience was working for my high school's IT department, where I gained real experience on troubleshooting computer systems.
-I am comfortable usjng C++, Python.
-Over winter break, I am working on getting Microsoft Certified in Azure Fundamentals, Power Platform and Dynamics.
+I am currently working on getting Microsoft Certifications in Azure, Power Platform and Dynamics 365.

-I got involved in theatre in high school.
-I taught myself how to work with DMX lights and how to program on the ETC Ion board.
-I also learned how to work with sound equipment and tools.
-I learnt how to use QLAB for sound cues and set up wireless mics using software like WirelessWorkbench.
-During my time in high school, I ran lights for over 10 shows.
-I am currently learning to use Vectorworks to lighting draw plots.
+I an experienced lighting designer, and have lit up plays, musicals and dance shows.
+I got into theatre in Grade 9, where I would follow along with what other person was programming.
+As time went on, I became more experiened and was able to program ful

+I began to take film seriously in Grade 9.
+Blah blah something I talk about.
+Films worked on has won awards.

 &nbsp;
 ## Experience